Home

 What Not to Ask in an Interview!

-'What are illegal interview questions?'
-Sometimes with new managers, there is not sufficient time to train them on what not to ask a candidate in an interview.
 Obviously any company doing business in the US knows it is illegal to discriminate based on Race, Gender, Religion, Marital Status, National Origin, Disability, or other attributes that would cause a person to discriminate based on non-job qualification related issues.
-The point is you can discriminate when looking at candidates based on the skills, abilities, knowledge and qualifications the candidate can bring to the position.
-Just about everything else should not enter the conversation!

-Examples of Illegal Interview Questions?
+Examples of Illegal Interview Questions

 Some questions that sound innocuous are not legal.
 Some examples are;